Exposed: how toxic air reduces intelligence

 - According to the World Health Organisation (WHO).

 - Widely documented

-- Published on Monday in the Proceedings of the National Academy of Sciences.
+- Published in the Proceedings of the National Academy of Sciences.

 - Recurring repeatedly over a long period of time.

 - According to guidelines set by the WHO.

 - Follow the Independent newspaper link to find out more.